edriso/jobify/README.md

 - bcryptjs, for hashing passwords
 - express-async-errors, for errors handling
 - concurrently, to run multiple commands concurrently
+- Connect client and server using Proxy - solves CORS problem -

 <!-- #### To setup the project locally